thctlo/Kopano/README.md

 It's currently tested on Debian 10 and Ubuntu 20.04 but should work for Debian 8-9 and Ubuntu 16/18/20 .04 (LTS editions) also.<br>
 This eliminates the use of `dpkg -i *.deb on kopano-community files.`

+PLEASE NOTE, BULLSEYE SUPPORT IS BUILD IN BUT ITS NOT RELEASE YET BY KOPANO !!!
+Resulting, bullseye is NOT YET supported.

 It sets up a local file repo, which is easy to adapt for a webserver repo, examples are provided in the files.<br>
 Do note, verify if you are happy with the default script settings.<br>